This is a partial transcript from "The O'Reilly Factor," August 25, 2006, that has been edited for clarity.

 KASICH: All right, you being a criminologist study the minds of these people.
 But you know a lot of people want to know.
-How does a guy who doesn't have this kind of history -- I mean, clearly, he's a bad guy from the child porn [charges] he's a bad guy.
+How does a guy who doesn't have this kind of history — I mean, clearly, he's a bad guy from the child porn.
+And he's a bad guy.
 How does a guy like that, though, you know, pull something like this off, presuming it's him?
 We don't know that it's him, but how do they get into the house?
 How do they not create a crime scene that points the evidence at him?
 What can you tell us about this?

 JORDAN: Well, I think that most people in the criminology community today don't believe that his behavior and his profile as a pedophile is consistent with this crime scene.

-He — you would have to be an extraordinarily, highly organized killer to — who planned it thoroughly to not leave any DNA at the scene.
+He — you would have to be an extraordinarily highly organized killer to — who planned it thoroughly to not leave any DNA at the scene.

 And nothing in his background, which is of course a very disturbed childhood, no doubt that he's a fixated preferential pedophile.
 But those types of pedophiles are rarely killers who bash in the skull of a six-year old girl.
 This just isn't consistent with what we know about a man like him.

 And don't forget he says he loves, present tense, JonBenet.

 KASICH: You know, is this ever going to end?
 If it's not John Mark Karr, do you think that's it?
 I mean, this case just goes away.
 I mean, people are worn out.
 Everybody is worn out from this.